AnsonLai1004/COMP1531-lab5-deploy/README.md

     - move `ts-node` from `"devDependencies"` to `"dependencies"`.
     - update the `start` script to use `ts-node` on your server.
     - This should all be done in your `lab05_forum`'s `package.json` and repository.
-1. You will need to create another Alwaysdata account if you are tasked with deploying your major group project (only one application per account).
-Fortunately, we don't need to sign up again:
-    - At the bottom of the left sidebar under the CUSTOMER AREA section, select "Accounts".
-On the new page, click "Add Account" at the top-right corner.
-    - You can switch between accounts using the dropdown at the top of the left sidebar.
+1. Don't forget to update your port to use `process.env.PORT` if it exists.
 1. Before seeking help, make sure to re-check all the debugging tips from our `DEPLOY.md` and video guide.
 1. When posting on our COMP1531 Ed forums for support, please include screenshots of:
     - The output when you `ssh` into Alwaysdata, `cd` into the correct directory and manually run the server with `npm start`
     - Your full Alwaysdata configuration
     - The output of any relevant log files
     - The error message when visiting your `DEPLOYED_URL`.
 Don't forget to restart your application on Alwaysdata and refresh the `DEPLOYED_URL` page.
+1. You will need to create another Alwaysdata account if you are tasked with deploying your major group project (only one application per account).
+Fortunately, we don't need to sign up again:
+    - At the bottom of the left sidebar under the CUSTOMER AREA section, select "Accounts".
+On the new page, click "Add Account" at the top-right corner.
+    - You can switch between accounts using the dropdown at the top of the left sidebar.

 ## Submission